learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 A problem with our _content_ is that it doesn't explicitly state anywhere that it's a list.
 In the example, we see a list of songs.
 But a browser doesn't know what a "list" is.

-We need to help browser **know**  what a list is.
+We need to help the browser **know** what a list is.
 The secret is to add "notes" or "breadcrumbs" to the content that tell the browser that it has list items and that these items "go together" in a list.
 To add these "notes" we surround the _content_ with bits of _markup_, with bits of HTML.

 We will take the text content from our text file, paste it into a new HTML file and then we will add _markup_ so that a browser "sees" a list.
 Let's write an